-IV.
+III.
 EXPERMENTS

-In this section, we present two experiments scenarios that were conducted for the purpose of establishing a baseline and for understanding the impact of adding encryptions, with different key sizes, used by WEP and WPA security protocols on UDP and TCP WLAN traffic.
+In this section, we present two experiment scenarios that were conducted for the purpose of establishing a baseline and for understanding the impact of adding encryptions, with different key sizes, used by WEP security protocol on UDP and TCP WLAN traffic.
 While the first experiment was for measuring the throughput under normal conditions (No encryption applied), the second experiment was to analyze the variation of traffic throughputs over an Infrastructure network when encryption is applied.